HewlettPackard/dc-rl/sphinx/gettingstarted.rst

 Getting Started
 ===============

-Describe how to run algorithm of choice
+Describe how to run with default configurations